djalbat/occam-grammar-utilities/README.md

 ## Introduction

-This package provides the means to detect and eliminate left recursion, the achilles heel of top-down parsers.
+This package provides the means to eliminate left recursion, the achilles heel of top-down parsers.
 Consider the following:
 ```
 expression    ::=  expression operator expression